 The global market for hemp consists of more than 25,000 products in nine submarkets: agriculture, textiles, recycling, automotive, furniture, food and beverages, paper, construction materials, and personal care (Table 1).
-Hemp can be grown as a fiber, seed, or dual-purpose crop.
-The stalk and seed are the harvested products.
+Hemp can be grown as a fiber, seed, or dual-purpose crop.6 The stalk and seed are the harvested products.
 The interior of the stalk has short woody fibers called hurds; the outer portion has long bast fibers.
-Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.
+Hemp seed/grains are smooth and about one-eighth to one-fourth of an inch long.7

 Hemp fibers are used in fabrics and textiles, yarns and spun fibers, paper, carpeting, home furnishings, construction and insulation materials, auto parts, and composites.
 Hurds are used in animal bedding, material inputs, papermaking, and oil absorbents.
-Hemp seed and oilcake are used in a range of foods and beverages (e.g., salad and cooking oil and hemp dairy alternatives) and can be an alternative food and feed protein source.
-Oil from the crushed hemp seed is used in soap, shampoo, lotions, bath gels, and cosmetics.
-Hemp is also being used in nutritional supplements and in medicinal and therapeutic products, including pharmaceuticals.
-It is also used in a range of composite products.
-Hempcrete (a mixture of hemp hurds and lime products) is being used as a building material.
-Hemp is also used as a lightweight insulating material and in hemp plastics and related composites for use as a fiberglass alternative by the automotive and aviation sectors.
-Hemp has also been promoted as a potential biodiesel feedstock and cover crop.
+Hemp seed and oilcake are used in a range of foods and beverages (e.g., salad and cooking oil and hemp dairy alternatives) and can be an alternative food and feed protein source.8 Oil from the crushed hemp seed is used in soap, shampoo, lotions, bath gels, and cosmetics.9 Hemp is also being used in nutritional supplements and in medicinal and therapeutic products, including pharmaceuticals.
+It is also used marihuana) refers to the plant used as a medicinal or recreational drug.

-&lt;sup>4 7 U.S.C. §5940(b)(2).
-In contrast, marijuana is defined at 21 U.S.C. §802.
+4 7 U.S.C. §5940(b)(2).
+In contrast, marijuana ("marihuana") is defined at 21 U.S.C. §802.

-&lt;sup>5 R. C. Clarke and M. D. Merlin, Cannabis: Evolution and Ethnobotany (Berkeley, CA: University of California Press, 2013).
+5 R. C. Clarke and M. D. Merlin, Cannabis: Evolution and Ethnobotany (Berkeley, CA: University of California Press, 2013).
 A psychotrophic drug is capable of affecting mental activity, behavior, or perception and may be mood-altering.
-Different developed varieties may be better suited for one use or the other.
+6 Different developed varieties may be better suited for one use or the other.
 Cultivation practices also differ depending upon the variety planted.
 For more information, see CRS Report R44742, Defining "Industrial Hemp": A Fact Sheet.

-&lt;sup>7 For more background information, see USDA, Industrial Hemp in the United States: Status and Market Potential, AGES001E, January 2000.
+7 See USDA, Industrial Hemp in the United States: Status and Market Potential, AGES001E, January 2000.

-&lt;sup>8 Some are promoting use of hemp as a rotational crop for use as an animal feed supplement (CRS communication with an Iowa cattle producer, February 28, 2016).
+8 Some are promoting use of hemp as a rotational crop for use as an animal feed supplement (CRS communication with an Iowa cattle producer, February 28, 2016).
 See also B. Weaver, "Not Your Grandpa's Farm: Hemp Industry Faces Growing Pains in Colorado," The Tribune, October 1, 2016.

-&lt;sup>9 Some have suggested similarities between hempseed oil and hash oil.
+9 Some have suggested similarities between hempseed oil and hash oil.
 However, there is evidence suggesting differences regarding initial feedstock or input ingredients (hash oil requires high-THC marijuana, whereas hempseed oil uses low-THC industrial hemp), how they are produced (hash oil is extracted often using a flammable solvent, whereas hempseed oil is expeller-pressed or extracted mechanically, generally without chemicals or additives), and how they are used (hash oil is used as a psychoactive drug, whereas hempseed oil is used as an ingredient in hempbased foods, supplements, and body care products).
 For more background information, contact the author of this report.